By a Broken Rites researcher, article updated 21 October 2016

 Cardinal George Pell is a frequent flyer, travelling in comfort in Business Class.
 During his years as Archbishop of Sydney, he would regularly make the flight to Rome so as to keep an eye on career opportunities at the Vatican.
 Now he has become the third most important person in the Vatican.
 He now possesses a Vatican passport.
-He still goes on plane trips from his Rome headquarters but is reluctant to re-appear in Australia.
+He still travels from his Rome headquarters to other countries but is not re-appearing in Australia at present.

 Pell's secret trip to Australia in March-April 2015 included a visit to his home town, Ballarat, which is the town at the centre of church-abuse allegations (and the cover-up) in western Victoria.
 Pell's trip was revealed in the April 2015 edition of the magazine of St Patrick's College, Ballarat — the school where Pell had been a pupil.
 The magazine article, which has been seen by Broken Rites, indicates that Pell's visit to the school occurred about 27 March 2015, "during a short vacation in Australia".
 There is a photo of Pell, together with headmaster John Crowley, while touring the school to see its latest extensions.